Australian Youth Climate Coalition: History

+The organisation later became an independent entity.

-In 2009, the then Finance Minister Lindsay Tanner awarded the Australian Youth Climate Coalition's co-founders, Amanda McKenzie and Anna Rose, as well as the current National Director, Ellen Sandell, with the Environment Minister's Young Environmentalist of the Year Award for their efforts.
+In 2009, Finance Minister Lindsay Tanner awarded the Australian Youth Climate Coalition's co-founders, Amanda McKenzie and Anna Rose, as well as its then national director Ellen Sandell, with the Environment Minister's Young Environmentalist of the Year Award for their efforts.

+In 2011, the national director was Ellen Sandell, who was on The Age list of top 100 most influential people in Melbourne, and had been nominated as 2009 Victorian Young Australian of the Year.

+In 2020, Seed Indigenous Youth Climate Network, or Seed Mob, separated from AYCC and became an independent network of Indigenous Australian activists.

+Description and governance

+The Australian Youth Climate Coalition is a non-partisan, non-profit youth organisation in Australia focused on climate change activism The organisation aims "to build a movement of young people leading solutions to the climate crisis".

+As of August 2024 the national director is Grace Vegesana.

 Campaigns

-In the 2010s since the formation of the Australian Youth Climate Coalition, the organisation frequently sent a youth delegation to the United Nations Conferences on Climate Change to advocate on behalf of young people.
+In the 2010s, the Australian Youth Climate Coalition frequently sent a youth delegation to the United Nations Conferences on Climate Change to advocate on behalf of young people.
 For the 2008 conference in Poznań, Poland, the Australian delegation travelled through ten nations to reach the summit.
 Similarly in December 2009, the organisation sent a second youth delegation to the 2009 United Nations Climate Change Conference along with other members of the Youth Climate Movement.

+Power Shift

 Power Shift is the name of an annual youth summit which was held in the United States for the first time in 2007.
-Two years later in 2009, the Australian Youth Climate Coalition, in partnership with the University of Western Sydney, GetUp and Greenpeace, organised the Australian Powershift Conference on 11 to 13 July 2009.
+Two years later in 2009, the Australian Youth Climate Coalition, in partnership with the University of Western Sydney, GetUp, and Greenpeace, organised the Australian Powershift Conference on 11 to 13 July 2009.
 The summit attracted 1,500 young people.
 Guests included former Vice President of the USA Al Gore, the swimmer Ian Thorpe and the actress Brooke Satchwell.
 The event concluded with a gathering outside the Sydney Opera House.

-The AYCC ran regional Power Shift in 2010 in Adelaide, Canberra and Geelong.
+The AYCC ran regional Power Shift in 2010 in Adelaide, Canberra, and Geelong.
 In 2011 Power Shift was held in Brisbane and Perth with 1000 young people.
 The summits included a range of speakers, events and workshops.

-In 2013 AYCC hosted Australia's largest ever youth climate summit in Melbourne from 13–15 July.
+In July 2013 AYCC hosted Australia's largest ever youth climate summit in Melbourne.

 Youth Decide

 In September 2009 the AYCC organised Youth Decide with World Vision Australia.
 It was Australia's first national youth climate vote.
-2,000 volunteers ran 330 Youth Decide events with over 37,500 young people voting.
+Around 2,000 volunteers ran 330 Youth Decide events, with over 37,500 young people voting.

 In September 2011 the AYCC held a second Youth Decide, giving young people the opportunity to vote on the renewable energy targets they wanted the Federal Government to set.